Applying for Scholarships and Financial Aid

 If official withdrawal from the program occurs in the first week of classes, 75 percent of tuition is refunded; within the second week, 60 percent; within the third or fourth week, 30 percent.
 After four weeks, no refunds are given.
 Fees for registration, student health insurance, and facilities are nonrefundable.

 If a student who is receiving financial aid withdraws from the program, their award or loan is prorated.
 Institutional fellowships are reduced by the same percentage as indicated in the tuition refund schedule above.
 Federal Stafford Loans are calculated according to the federal refund policy on the amount of the loan to be returned to the lender.
 A student who is considering withdrawal may wish to confer with the Student Accounts Office and the Financial Aid Office concerning any anticipated refund and the amount of the federal Stafford Loan that the College must return to the lender.
 This amount has a direct bearing on the amount of refund, if any, that the College will provide the student.

 No refund is made in cases of suspension or expulsion.

 All students who are U.S. citizens seeking financial aid should complete the FAFSA form, available online at fafsa.ed.gov or by request from the Bard Financial Aid Office.
 Bard’s code number for the FAFSA is 002671.

 Deadline for submission: March 1

 International applicants are not eligible for financial assistance from the U.S. government but may qualify for other sources of aid.
-International applicants seeking financial aid should fill out the International Student Financial Aid Application and Certification of Finances, both available online or by request from the Bard Financial Aid Office at 845-758-7526.
+International applicants seeking financial aid should fill out the International Student Financial Aid Application available online or by request from the Bard Financial Aid Office at 845-758-7526.

 Deadline for submission: March 1